gikmx/npm/README.md

 ###### To do
-- [ ] all: Add typedef for error codes and Observables.
+- [ ] Add typedef for error codes and Observables.
-- [ ] Add documentation about how to customize the template and the available helpers.

 ###### Members